 “Oh, c’mon Marko.
 It’s just a little bug.
 One of us could just smash the thing.
 Better yet, I could probably blow it out like a candle,” boasted Andrea.

 “Mukesh conjured up that so-called bug.
-It would be a mistake to assume it’s harmless.
+It would be a big mistake to assume that it’s harmless.
 Nothing is what it seems to be, where he’s concerned.”

 “So what?
 Just zap it.
 Better yet, beat him at his own game and conjure up a fly swatter,” joked one of the men.
 The group erupted into laughter.